The Unhealthiest Cereals on the Planet

 When you're grocery shopping, we recommend looking for a cereal with at least 3 grams of fiber and no more than 10 grams of sugar per 1 cup serving.
-The fiber will help slow your body’s digestion of the sugars, which can limit energy-draining spikes (along with subsequent crashes) in blood sugar that cause you to always feel hungry.
+The fiber will help slow your body's digestion of the sugars, which can limit energy-draining spikes (along with subsequent crashes) in blood sugar that cause you to always feel hungry.
 Make sure you always skim the ingredient list, too: a whole grain should be listed as the first ingredient—not sugar—and ensure there are no artificial colors or flavors, preservatives, or partially hydrogenated oils.
-Or you can make your own fat-melting breakfast using one of the recipes in Zero Belly Breakfasts.
+And if you're an oatmeal fan check out 16 Celebs Share How They Make Oatmeal.

 Kellogg's Smart Start Original Antioxidants

 Kellogg's Cracklin' Oat Bran

 Yes, it has "oats" and "bran," but Cracklin' Oat Bran also comes with nearly 20 grams of sugar if you eat a full cup, as well as a massive glut of palm and soybean oil that loads this box with inflammatory Omega-6s and saturated fats.

 Malt-O-Meal's Chocolate Marshmallow Mateys

-Generic brands, like this cereal from Malt-O-Meal, are cheaper, but that’s because you’re paying for sugar and chemicals—not healthy whole grains.
+Generic brands, like this cereal from Malt-O-Meal, are cheaper, but that's because you're paying for sugar and chemicals—not healthy whole grains.